carbon-design-system/carbon-website-archive/src/content/guidelines/accessibility/overview.md

 #### How they experience an interface

-- May have **limited working memory** and need information to remain visible throughout the completion of a task
+- May have limited working memory and need information to remain visible throughout the completion of a task
 - May experience seizures when exposed to flashing content (epilepsy)

 #### What designers should think about

-- Designers should understand the danger of **complex language**, **non-stopping or flashing animations** and **fundamental cognitive usability heuristics.**
+- Designers should understand the danger of complex language, non-stopping or flashing animations and fundamental cognitive usability heuristics.
-- Design in as linear a fashion as possible and focus on design heuristics that have to do with **cognitive load and memory.**
+- Design in as linear a fashion as possible and focus on design heuristics that have to do with cognitive load and memory.

 #### How this applies to everyone